 Whilst car emissions and pollution all contribute towards climate change, do you know the number 1 cause of climate change and global warming?

-Because of the amount of cows being raised for meat, the amount of methane gas they produce is the main reason for climate change.
+Because of the amount of animals being raised for meat, the amount of methane gas they produce is the main reason for climate change.

-Not only that, but cattle farming is also responsible for deforestation as trees are cut down to make way for open pastures to raise the cows on just so people can “enjoy” a cheap fast food hamburger.
+Not only that, but livestock farming is also responsible for deforestation as trees are cut down to make way for open pastures to raise the cows on just so people can “enjoy” a cheap fast food hamburger etc.

 According to new research, people following a plant-based diet will likely live roughly 4 years longer than the average human being.

 You’ll save money

 Finally, the last reason to consider going vegan is the fact that you’ll save money.
 Buying plant-based ingredients is much cheaper than buying meat and animal-derived products.